MicrosoftDocs/appcenter-docs/docs/distribution/codepush/rn-plugin.md

 - **Option 2: Use the [ES7 decorator](https://github.com/wycats/javascript-decorators) syntax:**

   > [!NOTE]
-  > Decorators are not yet supported in Babel 6.x pending proposal update.* You may need to enable it by installing and using [babel-preset-react-native-stage-0](https://github.com/skevy/babel-preset-react-native-stage-0#babel-preset-react-native-stage-0).
+  > Decorators aren't yet supported in Babel 6.x pending proposal update.* You may need to enable it by installing and using [babel-preset-react-native-stage-0](https://github.com/skevy/babel-preset-react-native-stage-0#babel-preset-react-native-stage-0).

     ```javascript
     import codePush from "react-native-code-push";